-Topics covered in this online master’s degree in software development include the following:
+Topics covered in this online master’s degree in software development include:

 System design